Staff, Contractors and Board

 Carlos Lozano Acosta

-Carlos Lozano Acosta is a Colombian lawyer and advisor to the Freshwater Preservation Program.
+Carlos Lozano Acosta is a Colombian lawyer and our senior attorney for the Freshwater Preservation Program.
 He works with AIDA out of Bogotá, Colombia.
 He has an LL.M. in Environmental and Natural Resources Law from the University of Oregon, United States, which he attended as a Fulbright Scholar.
 He has worked as a researcher and consultant for Colombian and international NGOs as well as cooperation agencies on issues of public law.
 He also has participated on teams providing technical assistance to Colombia’s Ministry of Environment on environmental licensing and hazardous waste management.

 Ariel Pérez Castellón